 Choosing Hospice Means You Lose Your Primary Care Doctor

 When receiving hospice care, much of the choice about whom and where to receive care rests with the patient.
-Primary care physicians are usually happy to continue seeing their patients in their office or will make home visits (or visits to a particular residence) if plans are set up in advance and travelling distances are reasonable.
+Primary care physicians are usually happy to continue seeing their patients in their office or will make home visits (or visits to a particular residence) if plans are set up in advance and traveling distances are reasonable.

 Hospices also work closely with the primary physician.
 The continuation of the patient-physician relationship is a high priority.
 Since losing a doctor who has treated someone for many years, including through the stages of a terminal illness, can cause a lot of stress and anxiety for some patients, it is almost always in the best interest of the patient to allow them to see their personal doctor while in hospice care.